U.S. Government Bonds Stronger on Fed Signals

-The U.S. government bond market strengthened Thursday for a second consecutive session, as investors continued to cheer on the Federal Reserve's signals that its tightening campaign would continue to proceed in a slow manner to avoid rattling markets.
+The U.S. government bond market strengthened Thursday for a second consecutive session as investors cheered on the Federal Reserve's signals that its tightening campaign would continue to proceed in a slow manner to avoid rattling markets.

 Continue Reading Below